ss3sim/ss3sim/cran-comments.md

 r4ss is a required packages of ss3sim.
 The error, `Package required and available but unsuitable version: ‘r4ss’`, will be taken care of once the newly submitted r4ss version 1.36.1 is approved.
-Version 1.36.1 of r4ss was submitted to CRAN just minutes before the submission of ss3sim version 1.0.0.

 ### Broken links

 * fixed the invalid URL in Readme.md
 * fixed the invalid URI in inst/doc/introduction.html
-* confirmed the success of a potentially invalid URI in inst/doc/introduction.html
+* confirmed the success of a potentially invalid URI in inst/doc/making-models.html

 ## Test environments
 * local Windows, R 3.6.1